KlazHTT/personal-website/pages/about.md

 - Hosted on [Ghost](https://ghost.org/)(Pro) — An open-source blog and newsletter publishing platform.
 - Logo designed by [AIRA Studio](https://www.linkedin.com/in/aira-studio-902a37243/).
 Fancy.
-- Images and screenshots for games were either taken by myself or from media press kits.
+- Images and screenshots for games were either taken by myself or from media press kits put together by the game's developers and/or publishers.

 Any opinions posted here are my own and not representative of any of my employers (whether past, future, and/or present) or clients.